 Sadly, the pre-rendered cinematics don’t hold up as well.
 I feel bad for having to point it out, as there probably wasn’t much Capcom could do without simply re-doing all of them, about 10 minutes or so of pre-rendered animation.
 I’m assuming that, as the game was originally designed for Gamecube, the cinematics were probably locked at around 480i at best, and it shows.
 The cinematics look jarringly terrible next to the crisp and clean realism of the in-game cutscenes.
 Honestly, I thought they looked terrible, even at the time.
 The characters appear rubbery and out of place in the otherwise hyper-realistic visuals of the game, HD or not, and they’re directed in a much more action-packed, fast-paced manner than that of the in-game cutscenes.
 So I don’t fault the HD version for these, it would be unfair in my opinion.
 There wasn’t anything they could do, and it’s just a shame.

 Completing the game nets you some bonus modes as well; there’s of course still the Leech Hunter mini-game, which has you race against the clock to collect up to 100 stone Leeches throughout the Umbrella Training Facility.
-And let’s not forget, there’s the all-new Wesker Mode: After completing the main game, you unlock a special “Wesker” costume for Rebecca, which is a sort of gothic schoolgirl/action outfit not unlike Alice Abernathy’s appearance in Resident Evil: Retribution, which also changes her eyes to a deep red.
+And let’s not forget, there’s the all-new Wesker Mode: After completing the main game, you unlock a special “Wesker” costume for Rebecca, which is a sort of gothic action outfit not unlike Alice Abernathy’s appearance in Resident Evil: Retribution, complete with Wesker’s mind-control P30 device from RE5, and changes her eyes to a bright, glowing red.
 The costume swap turns Billy into Resident Evil 5‘s version of Albert Wesker, the primary antagonist from the majority of the series.
 More than just a cosmetic change, Billsker has a few super-powers and D.C.
-Douglas’ rich, creamy voice for gameplay interactions (He’s still David Webster’s voice for the cutscenes and cinematics).
+Douglas’ voice for gameplay interactions (He’s still David Webster’s voice for the cutscenes and cinematics).
 There’s a super-speed running ability, not unlike the one Wesker has in RE5‘s Mercenaries/Versus mode, but also an all-new charging laser-blast… thing, that takes out up to three on-screen enemies at once.
 It’s ridiculous and awesome.
 The blast feels not unlike the ‘sexy beam shoot’ from Silent Hill 3 and Book of Memories, functioning more or less the same way (although it’s an area of effect attack, not a laser beam).
 These abilities make for some extra-curricular speed running fun, and possibly (I haven’t tried yet) help with some of the game’s more outlandishly difficult achievements/trophies (complete the game without ever healing?
 What!?).

 Zero HD also removes the “closet key” for switching costumes that you’ve unlocked after completing the game, and you can instead switch costumes on the fly right from the game’s start.
 There’s now a new inventory item in the “personal” inventory slot called the Suitcase, which you can use to switch your costume at any time.
 Rebecca and Billy’s original alternate costumes (Cowgirl/Leather for Rebecca and Jacket for Billy) are unlocked from the word go, along with any of the pre-order costumes you got as well.
 There are a handful of new costumes that you can purchase separately, including Rebecca’s Director’s Cut costume, the original N64 version of her costume in Zero, and more.